Jdharden/washpost_notebooks/hubzones/analyses/national.md

 ```
 ----
-filter businesses by qct eligibility and gather by years. identifying tracts that have not qualified since
-2013 but have managed to stay in the program and continue benefiting from lucrative contracts.
+Filtering businesses by qualified census tract eligibility, gathered by years.
+We are identifying tracts that have not qualified since 2013 but have managed to stay in the program and continue benefiting from lucrative contracts since 2016.

 ```{r filter, echo=FALSE}